[CVPR 2025] BF-STVSR: B-Splines and Fourier-Best Friends for High Fidelity Spatial-Temporal Video Super-Resolution

 First, two input frames are encoded as low-resolution feature maps.
 Based on these features, Fourier Mapper predicts the dominant frequency information, while B-spline Mapper predicts smoothly interpolated motion, which is then processed into optical flows at an arbitrary time t.
 The frequency information is temporally propagated by being warped with the optical flows.
 Finally, the warped frequency information is decoded to generate high-resolution interpolated RGB frame.

 Performance comparison on the C-STVSR baselines for out-of-distribution scale on Gopro dataset.
+LRAFT refers the optical flow supervision.
 Results are evaluated using PSNR (dB) and SSIM metrics.
 All frames are interpolated by a scaling factor specified on the table and metrics calculated across all interpolated frames.
-Bold indicates the best performance.
+Red and blue indicate the best and the second best performance, respectively.

 Qualitative comparison on in-distribution scale with ×4 in spatial scale and ×8 in temporal scale, using GoPro dataset.